Bug report #11395

 Can you clarify what you are trying to do, what is not working, point to some sample code (exact locations, not a whole plugin.
 Most appreciated would be a minimal working example that can be run from the python console).
 It could also be related to the provider you use or if a subset string is set on your layer.

-#4 Updated by Andrew McClure about 6 years ago
+#4 Updated by Andrew McClure over 6 years ago

 I would certainly love this to be a problem with my own code!